Signature Bank: Establishment and expansion

 Signature Bank opened on May 1, 2001.
 It was founded by Joseph J. DePaolo, the bank's president and chief executive officer; Scott A. Shay, chairman of the board; and John Tamberlane, vice chairman and director.
 DePaolo and Tamberlane had left Republic National Bank of New York after it was purchased by HSBC the year prior.
 Six branches were opened simultaneously across the New York City area, with the goal to cater to wealthy clients and middle-market business managers with $250,000 in assets: DePaolo described the target audience as "the guy who started his business in Brooklyn and is now worth $20 million".
-The bank was a subsidiary of Bank Hapoalim of Israel, which provided over $60 million in initial capital.
+The bank was a subsidiary of Bank Hapoalim of Israel, which provided over US$60 million in initial capital.
 Among its first employees were 65 former Republic Bank employees, who left en masse on April 27, days before Signature opened its branches.
 The bank quickly grew to $950 million in assets by February 2003, ranking in the top five percent of US commercial banks just 20 months after being founded and beginning to turn a profit.
 It also made relatively few loans: adopting a strategy once used by Republic Bank, it put its assets in instruments with lower yields.
 This led to a net interest margin of 2.8 percent, lower than many comparable banks.

 The bank completed its initial public offering in March 2004 and began trading on the NASDAQ under the symbol SBNY.
 While remaining solely focused on the New York metropolitan area, Signature continued to rapidly grow, becoming one of the fastest-growing public companies in New York and one of the fastest-growing public banks for loan growth.
 It made a practice of hiring bankers—and luring their clients—from recently merged banks; it emphasized personal relationships so thoroughly that it did not advertise and its bank branches did not have street signs.
 CEO DePaolo refused to decorate his office with art, finding it a sign of complacency, and usually ate a deli lunch at his desk.
-After the 2007–2008 financial crisis, Signature's style of relationship banking led to years of double-digit increases in loans and deposits.
+After the 2008 financial crisis, Signature's style of relationship banking led to years of double-digit increases in loans and deposits.
 From 2004 to 2014, its stock price rose 650 percent, a return 10 times the S&P 500 and double Silicon Valley Bank's parent, SVB Financial Group, the next highest-performing institution; a 2014 article in Crain's New York Business hailed Signature as "New York's most successful bank".